Projective simulation with generalization: Introduction

-Using random walks as the basic processing step is motivated from different perspectives: First, random walks have been well-studied in the context of randomized algorithm theory \cite{Randomized_Algorithms_1995} and probability theory \cite{Probability_Theory_1992}, thus providing an extensive theoretical toolbox for analyzing related models; second, it provides a scheme for possible physical (rather than computational) realizations, thereby relating the model to the framework of embodied artificial agents \cite{Understanding_Intelligence_1999}; and last, by employing known methods for quantum walks, the basic random walk process can be quantized, leading to potentially dramatic improvements in the agent's performance.
-For instance, it was recently shown, by some of the authors and collaborators, that a quantum variant of the PS agent exhibits a quadratic speed-up in deliberation time over its classical analogue, which leads to a similar speed-up of learning time in active learning scenarios \cite{paparo2014quantum}.
+The PS approach to artificial intelligence, arguably, stands out as promising from different perspectives: First, random walks, which constitute the basic internal dynamics of the model, have been well-studied in the context of randomized algorithm theory~\cite{Randomized_Algorithms_1995} and probability theory, thus providing an extensive theoretical toolbox for analyzing related models; second, the PS model, by design, represents a stochastic physical system which points to possible physical (rather than computational) realizations.
+This relates PS to the framework of embodied artificial agents~\cite{Understanding_Intelligence_1999}; last, the physics aspects of the model offer a route toward the research into quantum-enhanced variants of PS: the underlying random walk was already shown to naturally extend to a quantum many-body master equation~\cite{briegel2012projective}.
+Related to this, the fact that the deliberation of the agent centers around a random walk process, opens up a route for advances by using quantum random walks instead.
+In quantum random walks, roughly speaking, the probabilistic re-positioning of the walker is replaced by a \emph{quantum superposition} of moves, by switching from a stochastic to a coherent quantum dynamics.
+This allows one to exploit quintessential quantum phenomena, including quantum interference and quantum parallelism.
+Quantum walks have been increasingly more employed in recent times as a new framework for the development of new quantum algorithms.
+Over the course of the last decade, polynomial and exponential improvements in computational complexity have been reported, over classical counterparts~\cite{Childs:2003,Kempe,KMOR}.
+Utilizing this methodology in the context of reinforcement learning, it was recently shown, by some of the authors and collaborators, that a quantum variant of the PS agent exhibits a quadratic speed-up in deliberation time over its classical analogue, which leads to a similar speed-up of learning time in active learning scenarios~\cite{paparo2014quantum,dunjko2015quantum,friis2015coherent,PhysRevLett.QML}.
+This quantum advantage in the decision-making process of the quantum PS agent was recently experimentally demonstrated using a small-scale quantum information processor based on trapped ions~\cite{sriarunothai2017speedingup}.